-- If possible do not hold on all the electrical devices simultaneously for long. - Disconnect the battery when the boat is been transported by road (trailer) and make sure to remove the drain pluq. - Always keep in, your maintenance kit and spare fuses. - Remember to turn OFF the battery switch, whenever the boat won't be used for a long time.
+- If possible do not hold on to all the electrical devices simultaneously for long periods of time. - Disconnect the battery when the boat is been transported by road (trailer) and make sure to remove the drain plug. - Always keep at hand your maintenance kit and spare fuses. - Remember to turn OFF the battery switch, whenever the boat won't be used for a long time.
 This will prevent a battery load loss if an electrical device is left on accidentally.